-Video session status display
+Video Session display

-The Video Session status display contains several performance parameters, such as CRC values, that you can view to get an overview of the video input signal.
+When an SDI signal is being monitored, the Video Session display shows several performance parameters, such as CRC values, that you can view to get an overview of the video input signal.
 This instrument maintains a running video status session.

-Figure 43: Video Session status display of an HD signal
+Figure 45: Video Session display of an HD-SDI signal